benrietti/Quantium-Virtual-Internship---Retail-Strategy-and-Analytics/README.md

 Task 3 - Analytics and commercial application

-Use analytics and insights from Task 1 and 2 to prepare a report for the client, the Category Manager.
+Use analytics and insights from Task 1 and 2 to prepare a report for the client using the pyramid principles framework.